jonnyhoeven/workshop/README.md

 - Notice the `ADDRESS` field, this is the IP address of the service, it's a `ClusterIP` type service and is available on all Kubernetes Nodes in the cluster.
 If a node does not have the cat-app `pod`, it will forward the request to other nodes with deployments that host services with the `cat-app` deployment selection tag.
-- More commonly you'll see `LoadBalancer` type services, which use cloud provider or edge network load balancer
+- More commonly you'll see `LoadBalancer` type services, which use cloud provider or edge network load balancers.

 ### Accessing the cat-app